 Both owners and employees of Treaty Trader and Treaty Investor businesses receive the same kind of visa (E-1 or E-2); the law makes no distinction between them.

 Investors who have changed status in the United States with USCIS must follow the steps for all first-time investors.
 Such a change of status remains valid only while the applicant remains in the United States.
 Once the applicant has left the United States, he or she requires an E visa to return and resume the running of his or her business.
 Change of status does not guarantee the issuance of a visa nor does it exempt the investor from the normal application process.

-The spouse and unmarried children (under 21 years of age) of Treaty Traders, Treaty Investors, or employees of qualifying enterprises may also receive E visas in order to accompany or follow to join their spouse or parent.
+The spouse and unmarried children (under 21 years of age) of Treaty Traders, Treaty Investors, or employees of qualifying enterprises may also receive E visas to accompany or follow to join their spouse or parent.
 They are not required to have the same nationality as the principal applicant.
 Spouses may work in the United States if they have obtained an Employee Authorization Card from the Department of Homeland Security.
 They may apply for this card after they enter the United States.
-Dependent children may not work in the United States although they may attend school.
+Dependent children may attend school in the United States, but they may not work.

-Certified copies of marriage certificates, birth certificates or other legal documentation must be submitted to establish the relationship between principal applicant and spouse and/or children.
-De-facto spouses and fiancé(e)s do not qualify for derivative status.
+Certified copies of marriage certificates, birth certificates or other legal documentation must be submitted to establish the relationship between the principal applicant and spouse and/or children.
+Common law spouses and fiancé(e)s do not qualify for derivative status.